muhammadazzazy/febrilogic/README.md

   - [x] box for each biomarker to capture its value
   - [x] selectbox for each biomarker to choose the unit
   - [x] button to submit patient biomarkers
-  - [x] secondary reset button to clear untick all biomarkers
+  - [x] secondary reset button to clear biomarker checkboxes

 - [x] Add Results page:

-  - [x] selectbox to select existing patient
+  - [x] selectbox to choose a patient
   - [x] submit button to calculate the disease probabilities for symptoms layer and symptoms+biomarkers layer
   - [x] ranked diseases with probabilities for symptoms layer and symptoms + biomarkers layer
   - [x] clinical decision support report from LLM